 George Harrison, meanwhile, had grown tired of McCartney’s dominance within of the group, and was beginning to devote his energies to other projects.
 Apart from the generally amenable Ringo Starr, McCartney was the only one fully dedicated to The Beatles until the end, and he recognised that they deserved a proper send-off.

-Beginning with a guitar solo and the lines “Oh yeah, all right, are you gonna be in my dreams tonight?”, the song features, uniquely on a Beatles track, a drum solo from Starr.
+‘The End’ features, uniquely on a Beatles track, a drum solo by Starr.
 It took some persuading before the group’s stalwart drummer agreed to the solo.

 Ringo would never do drum solos.
 He hated drummers who did lengthy drum solos.
 We all did.
 And when he joined The Beatles we said, “Ah, what about drum solos then?”, thinking he might say, “Yeah, I’ll have a five-hour one in the middle of your set,” and he said, “I hate ’em!”
 We said, “Great!
 We love you!”
 And so he would never do them.
 But because of this medley I said, “Well, a token solo?” and he really dug his heels in and didn’t want to do it.
 But after a little bit of gentle persuasion I said, “Yeah, just do that, it wouldn’t be Buddy Rich gone mad,” because I think that’s what he didn’t want to do.